Review questions blood pressure tests for kids

 The U.S. National Heart, Lung and Blood Institute currently recommends that all children over three years old routinely get their blood pressure checked.
 The European Society of Hypertension and the American Academy of Pediatrics signed on to that recommendation.

-In September, a study found about a third of U.S. doctors were not checking children's blood pressure during office visits (see Reuters Health article of September 18, 2012:)
+In September, a study found about a third of U.S. doctors were not checking children's blood pressure during office visits (see Reuters Health article of September 18, 2012: reut.rs/NAuaFX

 Dr. Stephen Daniels, co-author of an editorial accompanying the new study and member of the group that issued the U.S. National Institutes of Health (NIH) report on childhood blood pressure in 2004, told Reuters Health that it's still important to check a child's blood pressure.